prijkes/AIReviewer/FUNCTION_CALLING.md

 ## License

-Same as the main Quaally project.
+Same as the main Quaaly project.